xrdocs/ncs5500/_tutorials/introducing-ncs-57c1-48q6d-s-router.md

 ![Screenshot 2022-05-09 at 3.56.50 PM.png]({{site.baseurl}}/images/Screenshot 2022-05-09 at 3.56.50 PM.png)

 NCS-57C1-48Q6D-S is the first product based on Qumran-2C chipset.
-The PIDs of the model will vary depending on the licencing model used.
+The PIDs will vary depending on the licencing model used.

 | PID               | Licensing Model                  |
 |-------------------|----------------------------------|